-A basic rule for treating Autism Spectrum Disorder (ASD) is the earlier the intervention, the better.
-The coordinated, structured services provided by hundreds of Easterseals early intervention programs across the country help preschool children with ASD learn skills they’ll need to be successful in school.
+A basic rule for identifying and supporting children with autism is the earlier the intervention, the better.
+The coordinated, structured services provided by hundreds of Easterseals early intervention programs across the country help preschool children with autism learn skills they’ll need to be successful in school.

 Easterseals' Child Development Center Network is the largest provider of inclusive child care in the United States.
 With more than 90 centers across the nation, Easterseals provides personalized, appropriate treatment plans that use play and language to take into account the "whole child" and the child’s family.